ilblogdicristiangallo/Block-Update-Fire-TV-Stick-Amazon/README.md

 It adds it to ipset (for IPs).
 Finally, it restarts dnsmasq and reloads the firewall → the block becomes immediately active.

-# Fire TV firmware updates → blocked
-# Amazon telemetry → blocked
-# DNS over HTTPS (Google, Cloudflare, Quad9) → blocked
-# Appstore and streaming (Prime, Netflix, etc.) → still working
-# Detailed log → available for analysis and to discover new domains/IPs to block
+# Fire TV firmware updates → blocked, Amazon telemetry → blocked, DNS over HTTPS (Google, Cloudflare, Quad9) → blocked, Appstore and streaming (Prime, Netflix, etc.) → still working and Detailed log → available for analysis and to discover new domains/IPs to block